See: Description

 more familiar Java objects in.
 It will also perform type-checking to ensure that the correct

-is sent to the Objective-C runtime (e.g. messages that return float
+variant of objc_msgSend() is sent to the Objective-C runtime (e.g. messages that return floats

 The type mapping is minimal and non-complex.
 There are just a few key mappings that are performed by this method: